andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

         VALUES (p.id, p.name);
 ```

-Now we can try it with RETURNING, and include the result:
+Now we can try it with `RETURNING`, and include the result:
 ```sql
 MERGE INTO employees e
 USING people p